RyanFleck/Manuals/content/tools/databricks.md

 -   Read embeddings computed by the user and use an external model to embed query strings

-_The **change data feed** feature must be enabled on the table in Databricks for vector search to prevent re-embedding._
+_IMPORTANT: The **change data feed** feature must be enabled on the table in Databricks for vector search to prevent re-embedding._

 After using the GUI to create a vector search index on your chunks table, we can create a client to perform vector searches.